 Please select your event location from the map below:

-Not in NC or SC?
+Not in NC, SC or VA?
 Don't worry, we love to travel.
 Click here.

 Frequently Asked Questions

 - If you decide you would like to book, call or email Joe Bunn DJ Company IMMEDIATELY (since we work on a first come, first serve basis).
 We should have most of your information already in our database, but may need some additional details.